 The Marshall Plan was bern 25 years go, on June 5 1947, when the then U.

-The Marshall Plan was bern 25 years go, on June 5 1947, when the then U.S. Secretary of State, George Marshall, told a Harvard University graduating class of his scheme to rebuild war-devastated Europe by giving it billions of dollars in aid.
+Background: The Marshall Plan was bern 25 years go, on June 5 1947, when the then U.S. Secretary of State, George Marshall, told a Harvard University graduating class of his scheme to rebuild war-devastated Europe by giving it billions of dollars in aid.
 The plan, despite some political opposition both in the United States ad Europe -- where it was sometimes feared that it was merely an American plan to control Europe economically -- is in retrospect recognised to have been a success.
 Without it, Europe would have eventually been rebuilt anyway -- but American cash and goods revived its nations much more rapidly.

 In essence, the plan was simple -- to put as much cash into Europe as possible.
 In reality, it was nothing really new -- for America had already given Europe some eleven thousand million dollars between 1944 and 1947 for immediate relief -- but it did channel more cash and goods into longer-term and better planned aid programmes.

 SYNOPSIS: The ???ond World War ...... when Hitler and his Nazi troops were responsible for immense damage to Europe.
 Entire nations lay in ruins, and considerable cash was needed to restore them.
 So twenty-five years ago on Monday, U.S. Secretary of State General George Marshall, announced a plan to pour billions of dollars into Europe.
 But he often had to defend his scheme again wide-spread criticism.